HenriMichelon/vireo_rhi/docs/001_tutorial_triangle.md

         glm::vec3 color;
     };

-Add the triangle data with some nice RGB gradients:
+Add the triangle data with a different color for each vertex, after the `Vertex` struct:

     std::vector<Vertex> triangleVertices{
         { { 0.0f, 0.25f, 0.0f }, { 1.0f, 0.0f, 0.0f} },